-As showing in above picture, when you run the kubectl command, the kubectl utility reaching the api server.
-The kube api server first authenticates the request and validate, and then it retrieve the data from ETCD cluster and gives response to kubectl.
-We can also sending post request to kube api server instead of using kubectl command line utility.
+As shown in the above picture, when you run the kubectl command, the kubectl utility reaches the API server.
+The Kube API server first authenticates the request and validate, and then it retrieves the data from the ETCD cluster and gives a response to kubectl.
+We can also send a post request to the Kube API server instead of using the kubectl command-line utility.

 Creating the pod

-In this case api server creates new pod object without assigning it to the node and updates the information in the ETCD server and updates to user that pod is created.
+In this case, the API server creates a new pod object without assigning it to the node, updates the information in the ETCD server, and updates to the user that pod is created.

 The kubelet agent now creates the pod on the node and instructs the container runtime engine to deploy the application image.
-Once it is done the kubelet updates the status back to the api server and the api server updates the data in ETCD cluster.
+Once it is done, the kubelet updates the status back to the API server, and the API server updates the data in the ETCD cluster.

-This similar pattern is followed every time when a change is requested.
+This similar pattern is followed whenever a change is requested.

-- Kube api server is the only component that interacts directly to the ETCD data store.
+- Kube API server is the only component that interacts directly with the ETCD data store.

-- The other components such as scheduler, kuberctl, kubelet etc uses kube api server to perform updated in the cluster in their respective areas.
+- The other components, such as scheduler, kubectl, kubelet, etc., use the Kube API server to perform updates in the cluster in their respective areas.